Tallow

 Recipe

-Simple Tallow Balm: Melt 1 cup of grass-fed beef tallow with 2 tablespoons of olive or jojoba oil.
-Add optional essential oils for fragrance.
+Sunburn Relief Tallow Balm: Melt 1/2 cup grass-fed tallow with 2 tablespoons coconut oil.
+Add 1 tablespoon aloe vera gel and 10 drops lavender essential oil when cooled slightly.
 Pour into containers and allow to solidify.
-Apply to dry skin as needed.
+Apply to sunburned skin as needed.

-Find high-quality Tallow (Beef) products from trusted sellers on Amazon.
+Find high-quality Tallow products from trusted sellers on Amazon.

 We recommend carefully reviewing product details and customer reviews before purchasing any herbal or natural remedy.